God Himself, the Unique II

 God’s treatment of the whole of humanity, foolish and ignorant as humanity is, is primarily based on mercy and tolerance.
 His wrath, on the other hand, is kept concealed for the vast majority of time and in the vast majority of events, and it is unknown to man.
 As a result, it is difficult for man to see God express His wrath, and it is also difficult to understand His wrath.
 As such, man makes light of God’s wrath.
 When man faces God’s final work and step of tolerance and forgiveness for man—that is, when God’s final instance of mercy and His final warning comes upon mankind—if people still use the same methods to oppose God and do not make any effort to repent, to mend their ways and accept His mercy, then God will no longer bestow His tolerance and patience upon them.
 On the contrary, God will retract His mercy at this time.
 Following this, He will only send forth His wrath.
 He can express His wrath in different ways, just as He can use different methods to punish and destroy people.

 God’s use of fire to destroy the city of Sodom is His swiftest method of utterly annihilating a humanity or any other thing.
 Burning the people of Sodom destroyed more than their physical bodies; it destroyed the entirety of their spirits, their souls and their bodies, ensuring that the people inside the city would cease to exist in both the material world and the world that is invisible to man.
 This is one way in which God reveals and expresses His wrath.
 This manner of revelation and expression is one aspect of the essence of God’s wrath, just as it is naturally also a revelation of the essence of God’s righteous disposition.
 When God sends forth His wrath, He ceases to reveal any mercy or lovingkindness, nor does He display any more of His tolerance or patience; there is no person, thing or reason that can persuade Him to continue to be patient, to give His mercy again, to bestow His tolerance once more.
 In place of these things, without a moment’s hesitation, God sends forth His wrath and majesty, doing what He desires.
 He will do these things in a swift and clean manner in accordance with His own wishes.
 This is the way in which God sends forth His wrath and majesty, which man must not offend, and it is also an expression of one aspect of His righteous disposition.
 When people witness God showing concern and love toward man, they are unable to detect His wrath, see His majesty or feel His intolerance toward offense.
 These things have always led people to believe that God’s righteous disposition is one solely of mercy, tolerance and love.
 However, when one sees God destroy a city or detest a humanity, His rage in the destruction of man and His majesty allow people to glimpse the other side of His righteous disposition.
 This is God’s intolerance to offense.
 God’s disposition that tolerates no offense surpasses the imagination of any created being, and among the non-created beings, none is capable of interfering with it or affecting it; even less can it be impersonated or imitated.
 Thus, this aspect of God’s disposition is the one that humanity should know the most.
 Only God Himself has this kind of disposition, and only God Himself is possessed of this kind of disposition.
-God is possessed of this kind of righteous disposition because He detests wickedness, darkness, rebelliousness and Satan’s evil acts—corrupting and devouring mankind—because He detests all acts of sin in opposition to Him and because of His holy and undefiled essence.
+God is possessed of this kind of righteous disposition because He detests wickedness, darkness, rebelliousness and Satan’s wicked acts—corrupting and devouring mankind—because He detests all acts of sin in opposition to Him and because of His holy and undefiled essence.
 It is because of this that He will not suffer any of the created or non-created beings to openly oppose or contest Him.
 Even an individual to whom He had once shown mercy or whom He had chosen, need only provoke His disposition and transgress His principles of patience and tolerance, and God will unleash and reveal His righteous disposition that tolerates no offense without the least bit of mercy or hesitation.

 God’s Wrath Is a Safeguard for All the Forces of Justice and All Positive Things

 By understanding these examples of God’s speech, thoughts and actions, are you able to understand God’s righteous disposition, a disposition that will not tolerate being offended by man?
 In short, regardless of how much man can understand of it, this is an aspect of the disposition of God Himself, and it is unique to Him.
 God’s intolerance of offense is His unique essence; God’s wrath is His unique disposition; God’s majesty is His unique essence.
 The principle behind God’s anger is the demonstration of His identity and status, which only He possesses.
 It goes without saying that this principle is also a symbol of the essence of the unique God Himself.
 God’s disposition is His own inherent essence, which is not changed at all by the passage of time, and nor is it altered by changes of geographical location.
 His inherent disposition is His intrinsic essence.
 Regardless of whom He carries out His work upon, His essence does not change, and neither does His righteous disposition.
 When one angers God, that which God sends forth is His inherent disposition; at this time the principle behind His anger does not change, nor do His unique identity and status.
 He does not grow angry because of a change in His essence or because different elements arise from His disposition, but because man’s opposition against Him offends His disposition.
 Man’s flagrant provocation of God is a severe challenge to God’s own identity and status.
-In God’s view, when man challenges Him, man is contesting Him and testing His anger.
-When man opposes God, when man contests God, when man continuously tests God’s anger—and it is at such times when sin runs rampant—God’s wrath will naturally reveal and present itself.
-Therefore, God’s expression of His wrath is a symbol that all evil forces will cease to exist, and it is a symbol that all hostile forces will be destroyed.
+In God’s view, when man challenges Him, man is contesting Him and tempting His anger.
+When man opposes God, when man contests God, when man continuously tempts God’s anger—and it is at such times when sin runs rampant—God’s wrath will naturally reveal and present itself.
+Therefore, God’s expression of His wrath is a symbol that all wicked forces will cease to exist, and it is a symbol that all hostile forces will be destroyed.
 This is the uniqueness of God’s righteous disposition, and of God’s wrath.
 When God’s dignity and holiness are challenged, when the forces of justice are obstructed and unseen by man, then God will send forth His wrath.
-Because of God’s essence, all those forces on earth which contest God, oppose Him and contend with Him, are evil, corrupt and unjust; they come from and belong to Satan.
-Because God is just and is of the light and flawlessly holy, thus all things evil, corrupt and belonging to Satan will vanish when God’s wrath is unleashed.
+Because of God’s essence, all those forces on earth which contest God, oppose Him and contend with Him, are wicked, corrupt and unjust; they come from and belong to Satan.
+Because God is just and is of the light and flawlessly holy, thus all things wicked, corrupt and belonging to Satan will vanish when God’s wrath is unleashed.

 Although the outpouring of God’s wrath is one aspect of the expression of His righteous disposition, God’s anger is by no means indiscriminate regarding its target, and nor is it without principle.
 On the contrary, God is not at all quick to anger, and nor does He reveal His wrath and majesty lightly.
 Moreover, God’s wrath is quite controlled and measured; it is not at all comparable to how man is wont to flare into a rage or vent his anger.
 Many conversations between man and God are recorded in the Bible.
 The words of some of the individual people involved in the conversations were shallow, ignorant and infantile, but God did not strike them down, and nor did He condemn them.
 In particular, during Job’s trial, how did Jehovah God treat Job’s three friends and the others after He heard the words that they spoke to Job?
 Did He condemn them?
 Did He rage at them?
 He did nothing of the sort!
 Instead He told Job to make entreaties on their behalf and to pray for them, and God Himself did not take their faults to heart.
 These instances all represent the primary attitude with which God treats humanity, corrupt and ignorant as it is.
 Therefore, the unleashing of God’s wrath is by no means an expression of His mood, nor is it a way for Him to give vent to His feelings.
 Contrary to man’s misunderstanding, God’s wrath is not a complete outburst of rage.
 God does not unleash His wrath because He is unable to control His own mood or because His anger has reached its boiling point and must be vented.
 On the contrary, His wrath is a display and a genuine expression of His righteous disposition, and it is a symbolic revelation of His holy essence.
 God is wrath, and He does not tolerate being offended—this is not to say that God’s anger does not distinguish among causes or is unprincipled; it is corrupt humanity that has an exclusive claim on unprincipled, random outbursts of rage, rage of a kind that does not distinguish between causes.
 Once a man has status, he will often find it difficult to control his mood, and so he will enjoy seizing upon opportunities to express his dissatisfaction and vent his emotions; he will often flare up in rage for no apparent reason, so as to reveal his ability and let others know that his status and identity are different from those of ordinary people.
 Of course, corrupt people without any status also often lose control.
 Their anger is frequently caused by damage to their private interests.
 In order to protect their own status and dignity, they will frequently vent their emotions and reveal their arrogant nature.
-Man will flare up in anger and vent his emotions in order to defend and uphold the existence of sin, and these actions are the ways in which man expresses his dissatisfaction; they brim with impurities, with schemes and intrigues, with man’s corruption and evil, and more than anything else, they brim with man’s wild ambitions and desires.
+Man will flare up in anger and vent his emotions in order to defend and uphold the existence of sin, and these actions are the ways in which man expresses his dissatisfaction; they brim with impurities, with schemes and intrigues, with man’s corruption and wickedness, and more than anything else, they brim with man’s wild ambitions and desires.
 When justice clashes with wickedness, man’s anger will not flare up in the defense of the existence of justice or to uphold it; on the contrary, when the forces of justice are threatened, persecuted and attacked, man’s attitude is one of overlooking, evading or flinching away.
-However, when facing the forces of evil, man’s attitude is one of accommodating, of bowing and scraping.
-Therefore, man’s venting is an escape for evil forces, an expression of the rampant and unstoppable evil conduct of the fleshly man.
-When God sends forth His wrath, however, all evil forces will be stopped, all sins that harm man will be curbed, all hostile forces that obstruct God’s work will be made apparent, separated and cursed, while all of Satan’s accomplices who oppose God will be punished and rooted out.
-In their place, God’s work will proceed free of any obstacles, God’s management plan will continue to develop step by step according to schedule, and God’s chosen people will be free of Satan’s disturbance and deceit, while those who follow God will enjoy God’s leadership and provision among tranquil and peaceful surroundings.
-God’s wrath is a safeguard preventing all evil forces from multiplying and running rampant, and it is also a safeguard that protects the existence and propagation of all things that are just and positive, and eternally guards them from suppression and subversion.
+However, when facing the forces of wickedness, man’s attitude is one of accommodating, of bowing and scraping.
+Therefore, man’s venting is an escape for wicked forces, an expression of the rampant and unstoppable wicked conduct of the fleshly man.
+When God sends forth His wrath, however, all wicked forces will be stopped, all sins that harm man will be curbed, all hostile forces that obstruct God’s work will be made apparent, separated and cursed, while all of Satan’s accomplices who oppose God will be punished and rooted out.
+In their place, God’s work will proceed free of any obstacles, God’s management plan will continue to develop step by step according to schedule, and God’s chosen people will no longer be disturbed and misled by Satan, while those who follow God will enjoy God’s leadership and provision among tranquil and peaceful surroundings.
+God’s wrath is a safeguard preventing all wicked forces from multiplying and running rampant, and it is also a safeguard that protects the existence and propagation of all things that are just and positive, and eternally guards them from suppression and subversion.

 Regardless of whether one becomes angry in the sight of others or behind their backs, everyone has a different intention and purpose to their anger.
 Perhaps they are building up their prestige, or maybe they are defending their own interests, maintaining their image or keeping face.
 Some exercise restraint in their anger, while others are more rash and allow their rage to flare up whenever they wish without the least bit of restraint.
 In short, man’s anger derives from his corrupt disposition.
-No matter what its purpose, it is of the flesh and of nature; it has nothing to do with justice or injustice because nothing in man’s nature and essence corresponds to the truth.
+No matter what its purpose, it is of the flesh and of nature; it has nothing to do with justice or injustice because nothing in man’s nature essence corresponds to the truth.
 Therefore, corrupt humanity’s temper and God’s wrath should not be mentioned in the same breath.
 Without exception, the behavior of a man corrupted by Satan begins with the desire to safeguard corruption, and indeed it is based on corruption; this is why man’s anger cannot be mentioned in the same breath as God’s wrath, no matter how proper a man’s anger may seem in theory.
-When God sends forth His rage, evil forces are checked and evil things are destroyed, while just and positive things come to enjoy God’s care and protection and are allowed to continue.
-God sends forth His wrath because unjust, negative and evil things obstruct, disturb or destroy the normal activity and development of just and positive things.
+When God sends forth His rage, wicked forces are checked and wicked things are destroyed, while just and positive things come to enjoy God’s care and protection and are allowed to continue.
+God sends forth His wrath because unjust, negative and wicked things obstruct, disturb or destroy the normal activity and development of just and positive things.
 The goal of God’s anger is not to safeguard His own status and identity, but to safeguard the existence of just, positive, beautiful and good things, to safeguard the laws and order of humanity’s normal survival.
 This is the root cause of God’s wrath.
 God’s rage is a very proper, natural and true revelation of His disposition.
-There are no ulterior motives in His rage, and nor is there deceit or plotting, let alone the desires, craftiness, malice, violence, evil or any of corrupt humanity’s other shared traits.
+There are no ulterior motives in His rage, and nor is there deceit or plotting, let alone the desires, craftiness, malice, violence, wickedness or any of corrupt humanity’s other shared traits.
 Before God sends forth His rage, He has already perceived the essence of every matter quite clearly and completely, and He has already formulated accurate, clear definitions and conclusions.
 Thus, God’s objective in everything He does is crystal-clear, as is His attitude.
 He is not muddle-headed, blind, impulsive, or careless, and He is certainly not unprincipled.
 This is the practical aspect of God’s wrath, and it is because of this practical aspect of God’s wrath that humanity has attained its normal existence.
 Without God’s wrath, humanity would descend into abnormal living conditions and all things just, beautiful and good would be destroyed and cease to exist.
 Without God’s wrath, the laws and rules of existence for created beings would be broken or even utterly subverted.
 Since the creation of man, God has continuously used His righteous disposition to safeguard and sustain humanity’s normal existence.
-Because His righteous disposition contains wrath and majesty, all evil people, things and objects, and all things that disturb and damage humanity’s normal existence, are punished, controlled and destroyed as a result of His wrath.
+Because His righteous disposition contains wrath and majesty, all wicked people, things and objects, and all things that disturb and damage humanity’s normal existence, are punished, controlled and destroyed as a result of His wrath.
 Over the past several millennia, God has continuously used His righteous disposition to strike down and destroy all kinds of unclean and evil spirits which oppose God and act as Satan’s accomplices and lackeys in God’s work of managing humanity.
 Thus, God’s work of the salvation of man has always advanced according to His plan.
-This is to say that because of the existence of God’s wrath, the most righteous causes of men have never been destroyed.
+This is to say that because of the existence of God’s wrath, the most just causes among mankind have never been destroyed.

 One Must Not Rely on Experience and Imagination to Know God’s Righteous Disposition

 When you find yourself facing God’s judgment and chastisement, will you say that God’s word is adulterated?
 Will you say that there is a story behind God’s rage, and that it is adulterated?
 Will you slander God, saying that His disposition is not necessarily entirely righteous?
 When dealing with each of God’s acts, you must first be certain that God’s righteous disposition is free of any other elements, that it is holy and flawless.
 These acts include God’s striking down, punishment and destruction of humanity.
 Without exception, every one of God’s acts is made in strict accordance with His inherent disposition and His plan, and includes no part of humanity’s knowledge, tradition and philosophy.
 Every one of God’s acts is an expression of His disposition and essence, unrelated to anything that belongs to corrupt humanity.
 Mankind has the notion that only God’s love, mercy and tolerance toward humanity are flawless, unadulterated and holy, and no one knows that God’s rage and His wrath are likewise unadulterated; furthermore, no one has contemplated questions such as why God tolerates no offense or why His rage is so great.
 On the contrary, some mistake God’s wrath for a bad temper, such as that of corrupt humanity, and misunderstand God’s anger to be the same rage as that of corrupt humanity.
 They even mistakenly assume that God’s rage is just like the natural revelation of humanity’s corrupt disposition and that the issuing of God’s wrath is just like the anger of corrupt people when they are faced with some unhappy situation, and believe that the issuing of God’s wrath is an expression of His mood.
 After this fellowship, I hope that every one of you will no longer have any misconceptions, imaginings or speculation regarding God’s righteous disposition.
-I hope that after hearing My words you can have a true recognition in your hearts of the wrath of God’s righteous disposition, that you can put aside any previous mistaken understandings of God’s wrath, and that you can change your own mistaken beliefs and views of the essence of God’s wrath.
+I hope that after hearing My words you can have a true recognition in your hearts of the wrath of God’s righteous disposition, that you can put aside any previous fallacious understandings of God’s wrath, and that you can change your own mistaken beliefs and views of the essence of God’s wrath.
 Furthermore, I hope that you can have an accurate definition of God’s disposition in your hearts, that you will no longer have any doubts as to God’s righteous disposition, and that you will not impose any human reasoning or imagining onto God’s true disposition.
 God’s righteous disposition is God’s own true essence.
 It is not something written or shaped by man.
-His righteous disposition is His righteous disposition and has no relation or connection to anything of creation.
+His righteous disposition is His righteous disposition and has no relation or connection to any created being.
 God Himself is God Himself.
-He will never become a part of creation, and even if He becomes a member of the created beings, His inherent disposition and essence will not change.
+He will never become a created being, and even if He becomes a member of the created beings, His inherent disposition and essence will not change.
 Therefore, knowing God is not the same as knowing an object; to know God is not to dissect something, nor is it the same as understanding a person.
 If man uses his concept or method of knowing an object or understanding a person to know God, then you will never be able to attain knowledge of God.
 Knowing God is not reliant on experience or imagination, and therefore you must never impose your experience or imagination on God; no matter how rich your experience and imagination may be, they are still limited.
 What is more, your imagination does not correspond to facts, and much less to the truth, and it is incompatible with God’s true disposition and essence.
 You will never succeed if you rely on your imagination to understand God’s essence.
 The only path is this: Accept all that comes from God, then gradually experience and understand it.
 There will be a day when God will enlighten you to truly understand and know Him because of your cooperation and because of your hunger and thirst for the truth.
 And with this, let us conclude this portion of our conversation.

 Humanity Wins God’s Mercy and Tolerance Through Sincere Repentance